Mutagenesis: Modification of bases

 Bases may be modified endogenously by normal cellular molecules.
 For example, DNA may be methylated by S-adenosylmethionine, thus altering the expression of the marked gene without incurring a mutation to the DNA sequence itself.
 Histone modification is a related process in which the histone proteins around which DNA coils can be similarly modified via methylation, phosphorylation, or acetylation; these modifications may act to alter gene expression of the local DNA, and may also act to denote locations of damaged DNA in need of repair.
 DNA may also be glycosylated by reducing sugars.

 Many compounds, such as PAHs, aromatic amines, aflatoxin and pyrrolizidine alkaloids, may form reactive oxygen species catalyzed by cytochrome P450.
 These metabolites form adducts with the DNA, which can cause errors in replication, and the bulky aromatic adducts may form stable intercalation between bases and block replication.
 The adducts may also induce conformational changes in the DNA.
 Some adducts may also result in the depurination of the DNA; it is, however, uncertain how significant such depurination as caused by the adducts is in generating mutation.

 Alkylation and arylation of bases can cause errors in replication.
-Some alkylating agents such as N-Nitrosamines may require the catalytic reaction of cytochrome-P450 for the formation of a reactive alkyl cation.
+Some alkylating agents such as N-nitrosamines may require the catalytic reaction of cytochrome-P450 for the formation of a reactive alkyl cation.
 N^{7} and O^{6} of guanine and the N^{3} and N^{7} of adenine are most susceptible to attack.
 N^{7}-guanine adducts form the bulk of DNA adducts, but they appear to be non-mutagenic.
 Alkylation at O^{6} of guanine, however, is harmful because excision repair of O^{6}-adduct of guanine may be poor in some tissues such as the brain.
 The O^{6} methylation of guanine can result in G to A transition, while O^{4}-methylthymine can be mispaired with guanine.
 The type of the mutation generated, however, may be dependent on the size and type of the adduct as well as the DNA sequence.

 Ionizing radiation and reactive oxygen species often oxidize guanine to produce 8-oxoguanine.

+Exogenous DNA damage

 Arrows indicates chromosomal breakages due to DNA damage.

+Exogenous DNA damage is structural alteration of DNA caused by external environmental agents, including UV radiation, ionizing radiation, and chemical toxins.

 Backbone damage

 Ionizing radiation may produce highly reactive free radicals that can break the bonds in the DNA.
 Double-stranded breakages are especially damaging and hard to repair, producing translocation and deletion of part of a chromosome.
-Alkylating agents like mustard gas may also cause breakages in the DNA backbone.
-Oxidative stress may also generate highly reactive oxygen species that can damage DNA.
-Incorrect repair of other damage induced by the highly reactive species can also lead to mutations.
+Alkylating agents like mustard gas, diet, tobacco smoke may also cause breakages in the DNA backbone.
+Endogenous processes may also such as oxidative stress may also generate highly reactive oxygen species that can damage the DNA.